We unite suppliers and green industry professionals worldwide

 Pre-Freeze Certain Items

-For fruits, vegetables, and meats, freeze and seal them.
-This stops liquids from being drawn into the vacuum sealer and allows for a better seal.
-Spread the stuff around a tray and put it in a freezer for a few hours before packaging it.
+For some fruits, vegetables, and meats, freezing and sealing are necessary.
+This reduces the possibility of liquid being sucked into the vacuum sealer as it forms a better seal.
+Spread the items on a tray and freeze for several hours before containing them.

 Best Practices for Vacuum Sealing Different Foods